keithrbennett/rexe/README.md

 (Note that `;` is used rather than `&&` because we want to hear the music whether or not the command succeeds.)

-You might be thinking that creating an alias or a minimal shell script for this `open` would be a simpler and more natural approach, and I would agree with you.
+You might be thinking that creating an alias or a minimal shell script (instead of a Ruby script) for this `open` would be a simpler and more natural approach, and I would agree with you.
 However, over time the number of these could become unmanageable, whereas using Ruby you could build a pretty extensive and well organized library of functionality.
 Moreover, that functionality could be made available to _all_ your Ruby code (for example, by putting it in a gem), and not just command line one liners.

 For example, you could have something like this in a gem or loaded file: